 This will be awarded to a pupil or pupils who have attended the School since Year 7 and would not be able to continue into the Sixth Form without financial support.
 The Green & Silver Club award will be up to 30% of the current school fees, which can be received by one pupil or shared between pupils.
 The award will be tenable for both years of Sixth Form study and may be offered as an additional discount to pupils receiving a CSFP Bursary.
 Pupils not eligible for a CSFP Bursary are still entitled to apply, providing all the above criteria have been met.

-To apply for the Green & Silver Club award, please complete the CSFP Application Form.
+To apply for the Green & Silver Club award, please complete the Application Form which can be downloaded below.
 This application is means tested and, if eligible for the Green & Silver Club Award, the girls will be asked to fill out a Personal Statement Form.
 This will be the girls’ opportunity to demonstrate to the Green & Silver Club Committee why they are a suitable candidate for an award.
 Recipients of the Green & Silver Club award are expected to be future Ambassadors for the School.
 The Chair of the Green & Silver Club Committee, the Principal and a member of school staff will make the final decision.